LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	- Numbering for any subsequent columns with the same name will follow this format adding one to each column number until this number reaches 9.
 Any subsequent columns will be numbered ``_10``, ``_11`` etc, so adding or replacing up to three rather than two characters in the column name.
 Again in all cases the new column name will be ten characters long or less.

 .. tip::
-	If you are unsure what the output column names will be from an aggregation operation, run the Dissolve tool (this resides in the ArcGIS toolbox, under Data Management Tools => Generalisation) on a sample of your data, and include the statistics columns with the relevant statistic types as you intend to use them in the Data Searches tool in the analysis.
-The output will contain the column names as they will be generated by the Data Searches tool, as it uses the same process).
+	If you are unsure what the output column names will be from an aggregation operation, run the Dissolve tool (this resides in the ArcGIS toolbox, under Data Management Tools => Generalisation) on a sample of your data, and include the statistics columns with the relevant statistic types as you intend to use them in the Data Searches tool.
+The output will contain the column names as they will be generated by the Data Searches tool, since it uses the same process.

 GroupColumns
 	A comma-separated list of the name(s) of any column(s) that should be used for grouping the outputs from the search on this layer.
 The column names are case sensitive and should match the column names in the source layer.